opendocsg/slw-judgments-backfill/2015_SGHC_244/report.md

 (see [34]–[37] above) [note: 49] even if some others might have decided to take more risks by giving greater latitude.

-42     Was the equal protection clause contravened by a “deliberate and arbitrary discrimination against a particular person” ( _Howe Yoon Chong v Chief Assessor_ [1990] 1 SLR(R) 78)?
-In _Public Prosecutor v Ang Soon Huat_ [1990] 2 SLR(R) 246, the court held (at [23]) that arbitrariness implies the lack of any rationality.
+42     Was the equal protection clause contravened by a “deliberate and arbitrary discrimination against a particular person” ( _Howe Yoon Chong v Chief Assessor_ <span class="citation">[1990] 1 SLR(R) 78</span>)?
+In _Public Prosecutor v Ang Soon Huat_ <span class="citation">[1990] 2 SLR(R) 246</span>, the court held (at [23]) that arbitrariness implies the lack of any rationality.
 The applicants pointed to the difference in treatment that was accorded to the Chingay Parade on 27–28 February 2015 and the St Patrick’s Day Parade on 15 March 2015. [note: 50] The police imposed music conditions for the Thaipusam procession but not for the other

 processions.
 It was submitted, therefore, that the decision was irrational in the _Wednesbury_ sense and the police had taken into account irrelevant considerations – including the fact that the